anderssjoeberg75/leo_assistant/README.md

 251226 Recording and ability to take snapshots

-251227 AI support and faster restarts
+251217 AI support and faster restarts

-251228 Minor updates heat issues and added obstacle detection

 ### Components needed